 - Information for Clubs

-- Click here for video explaining the new three point entry required of all athletes entering the pool except when using starting blocks.
+- Click here to watch a video explaining the new three-point entry required of all athletes entering the pool, except when using starting blocks.

 - Code of Conduct & Athlete Protection Policies